Noli0032/ShowTracker/README.md

 ## Implemented features so far (Aside from the account features included in Identity):
 - User registration and login with username or email.
-- View that shows the first page of shows (250) available from the online TVMaze API.
+- Functionality for being able to view multiple pages of shows, fetched from the online TVMaze API.
 - A details view with fetched information about any given show, which shows up when it is clicked.
 - Adding the show to a user's personal watchlist, which is stored in a PostgreSQL database.
-- Functionality for being able to view multiple pages of shows.
 - Functionality for viewing all episodes available for a specific show.

 ## Architecture: